Labnann/WasmChecker/README.md

 $ export PATH=$PATH:/path/to/codeql
 $ codeql resolve qlpacks
 ```
 Note: You can also use WasmChecker without using CodeQL as the static analyzer.
 In this case, the WasmChecker simply enables the most important flags.
 This may cause options conflicts and compile-time overhead.
-Also the result of differential testing might be less accurate.
+Also, the result of differential testing might be less accurate.

 ## How to Use WasmChecker
 You can use WasmChecker in two ways.
 If you are going to test a codebase that is already in your system, simply use the following command: